Luke-zhang-04/CCC-2019-Junior-Problems/README.md

 # CCC-Junior-Problems

-Where I try to solve all 5 problems of all CCC Junior problems in Python and C++.
+A collection of CCC problems and solutions in C++ and Python

+Problems can be found [here](https://cemc.uwaterloo.ca/contests/past_contests.html#ccc)